fbpx

 You will be developing a communications strategy during our session, which means you need to know where you want to focus your attention.

 What do you want the communications strategy to focus on?
-It could be for your whole organisation, a new project, an existing service or an initiative.
+It could be for a new project or an existing initiative.

 We will spend a lot of time talking about who you need to communicate with.